Access all of Typerocket. Get Pro.

 TypeRocket

-You can set the error level TypeRocket uses in your config app.errors.level
+You can set the error level TypeRocket uses in your config app.errors.level by default it is the value E_ERROR | E_PARSE.

 Found a typo?
 Something is wrong in this documentation?
 Fork and edit it!